 - Passing on your personal information to unauthorised sources

-The ICO recognises that there are there distinct people who can be involved in a data breach:
+The ICO recognises that there are distinct people who can be involved in a data breach:

 - ‘Controllers’ are the agencies or companies in possession of our personal data

-- ‘Processors’ are people who handle the data either on the behest of the controller or as an outside agency tasked with that job
+- ‘Processors’ are people who handle the data either at the behest of the controller or as an outside agency tasked with that job

 - ‘Third parties’ are those to whom the data could be shared or sent, with or without consent, on or offline.